waffle-iron/tvidoo-grid/README.md

 That's it.
 Now you can use the grid for your design on your website.

+Use tvidoo grid for your WordPress theme
+===
+It is easy to use the tvidoo grid layout system to develop your WordPress theme.

+In this case, you have to use a file style.css in the theme's root directory and @import all css files, you want.

+Since this is the way, you would normally go, we have a better one.
+You can simply use the style.scss file in the sources/sass directory and adapt everything to your needs.

+Don't forget to edit the comment section at the top according to the WordPress codex. (https://codex.wordpress.org/Theme_Development#Theme_Stylesheet)

 License
 ===
 The MIT License (MIT)